-PANELS: Starting with week 6 a panel of students will lead the discussions each week.
+PANELS: Starting week 6 a panel of students will lead the discussions each week.
 This form of peer teaching is devised as part of your professionalization, to allow you to further engage critical skills in organizing and leading the discussion.
 Panels are assigned on a "first-come" basis.
 Each student will serve on at least 2 panels.
 The panel should meet before that class to decide the important questions to be discussed, and panel members are encouraged to consult with me ahead of time.
 Panels will disseminate their discussion questions by email to the rest of the class by 4:00 pm Tuesday before the Wednesday class meeting.
 Panel members are also expected to turn in reading summaries.

-ATTENDANCE: Because the course is designed entirely around in-class discussions of the reading material, missing class will prove detrimental to your understanding of that material as well as to the other students' understandings, because your contribution will be lost.
-More than one absence and frequent tardiness will be noted and result in a drop in the final letter grade.
-Failure to be prepared for the discussion or to participate in discussion is not much different from being absent.
+ATTENDANCE: Because the course is designed around in-class discussions of the reading material, missing class will prove detrimental to your understanding of that material as well as to the other students' understandings, because your contribution will be lost.
+More than one absence and frequent tardiness will be noted and result in a drop in the final letter grade (e.g., from A to A-).
+Failure to be prepared for or to participate in discussion is not much different from being absent.
 Talking in general terms rather than focusing on the readings is also not considered full participation.
-Attendance, performance on panels, and class discussion compose the class participation grade (10% of final grade).
+Class participation (discussion, panel performance) constitutes 10% of the final grade (max 3 points/week).

 EXAMS: Three take-home exams will be administered, with a week to complete each one.
 They will be distributed the day of the last class meeting before the due date of the exam.
-You should prepare for them beforehand (don't wait till you see the exam to start studying), and you should schedule sufficient time to complete them.
+You should prepare for them beforehand (i.e., don't wait till you see the exam to start studying), and you should schedule sufficient time to complete them.
 Exams are due no later than the end of the following class period (12:30 pm Wednesday); otherwise, the class does not meet on the days the exams are due.
+Instructions for formatting the exams are posted on e-learning.

 Late Exams will be accepted without penalty if you have a valid involuntary reason for failing to complete the exam on time AND if you (or someone on your behalf) has informed me before the exam is due that you have a valid excuse.
 These circumstances should be extraordinary.
-Otherwise, late exams will be penalized.
-The three exams compose 65% of the final grade.
+If accepted, late exams will be penalized 10%/day and their grading delayed.
+The three exams constitute 65% of the final grade.